 The Thirteenth Chair (1929) starring Bela Lugosi, directed by Tod Browning

 To enjoy The Thirteenth Chair, the audience has to bear in mind that this is a very early sound picture, and make appropriate allowances.
-If you do that, you can enjoy the murder mystery — and especially the sight of Bela Lugosi as the police Inspector Delzante, who berates and threatens the witnesses to a murder.
+If you do that, you can enjoy the murder mystery.
+And especially the sight of Bela Lugosi as the police Inspector Delzante.
+He berates and threatens the witnesses to a murder.
 Thirteen witnesses, at a seance, sitting in thirteen chairs — hence the title.
 It should be mentioned that The Thirteenth Chair is directed by Tod Browning (Dracula, Freaks) — who brought Lugosi to worldwide fame only 2 years after this movie.